Skip to content

 Bat Ayin

 Avraham Dov Baer of Ovruch (c.
-1765–1840) was a Hasidic master and kabbalist who spent his final decades in Hebron.
-He was a disciple of the Maggid of Mezhirech and later became associated with the circle around Rabbi Nachman of Breslov, though he maintained his own independent teachings.
+1765–1840) was a Hasidic master and kabbalist who spent his final years in Safed (Tzfat).
+He was a disciple of R. Levi Yitzchak of Berditchev and of the Chernobyl Hasidic dynasty.
 Bat Ayin ('eye of the spring') is the name of his major work, a mystical commentary on the Torah and liturgy that synthesizes Hasidic thought with Kabbalistic interpretation.
 He was known for his profound meditations on divine service and the inner dimensions of Jewish practice.
 His teachings emphasized the spiritual significance of ordinary actions and the possibility of cleaving to God through devotion and contemplation.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →